Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 >**_I quickly discovered how much a of a black hole the Google Maps API can be once you get started using the code.
 There are so many configurable options one could very easily lose track of time and scope.
 Althought it took more time than I would have liked I made a conscious effort to stick to the planned functionality and not extend beyond that for this first version._**

 #### **Structure**
+The website is deliberately organised across two main pages (the landing page exists to create a pleasing first impression).
+I opted to use pages rather than sections to avoid scrolling.
+This results in each page existing as single entity filling the entire viewport.
+Clear navigation elements exist on the top right hand side, enabling users to navigate between pages.
+These are consistently located on the two main pages.
+Rather than display social links in a visible footer, I decided to hide them in an interactive pop-up section which displays when a user clicks on the "Social" tab at the botton of the page.
+I opted to use minimal text to keep the display uncluterred.

 ##### Interaction Design
+The website has been designed to be as interactive as possible, enabling the user to control what they see and when.
+User interaction is controlled through:
+  - Buttons with clear iconography will change their appears when the cursor hovers over them and also when clicked to indicate which is active.
+  - Anchor links will change their appears when the cursor hovers over them and also when clicked to indicate which is active.
+  - Navigation elements with clear and intuitive iconography will popout when hovered over.
+  - Social Media links will be housed in a pop-up element.

 ##### Information Design
+The key information will be located on the Map/Explore page and will be confined to the left had side of the display, meaning they will display first on smaller viewports.
+Irrespective of what is  displayed the layout will remain consistent:
+  - Heading
+  - Image
+  - Text
+  - Anchor Link (where appropriate)

+For mobile devices the information section displays above the map.
+>**I had considered different layouts and concluded that this layout was better for devices with smaller viewports as the user would see some basic information about the destination before scrolling down to the map.
+The design wouldn't be as intuitive if the map displayed before the information.**

 #### **Skeleton**
 The website will comprise three main pages: